opitz21254/opitz21254/README.md

 - I’ve used **HTML/CSS** to build websites and educational tools that simplify learning processes.

-- I'm especially interested in **optimistic tech** and eager to collaborate.
+- I'm especially interested in **Optimistic Tech** and eager to collaborate.

 Email: brennanopitz [at] gmail [dot] com